python/mypy/mypyc/doc/introduction.rst

 How fast is mypyc
 -----------------

-The speed improvement from compilation depends on many factors and is not easy to predict.
+The speed improvement from compilation depends on many factors.
 Certain operations will be a lot faster, while other things will remain the same.

 These estimates give a rough idea of what to expect (2x improvement halves the runtime):